Enigmatisms/cvx_proj/README.md

 ./run_all.sh		    # case 1 to 4 by default, if no parameter is given
 ```

 This shell script will generate folder for you if there is some output folder missing.
+The output might contains:

+> UserWarning: **Solution may be inaccurate**.
+Try another solver, adjusting the solver settings, or solve with verbose=True for more information.
+"Solution may be inaccurate.
+Try another solver, "

+Just leave this alone.
+The solution is pretty good, I think.

 - `one.sh` in `pyviz/` is given.